-Today, around 20,000 to 30,000 vehicles pass through McMinnville on Adams and Baker Streets every day.
-There are no dedicated bicycle lanes and no enhanced pedestrian crossings within the couplet segment of OR 99W.
-As a consequence, ODOT identified the couplet as high risk for pedestrians and bicyclists in its statewide systemic safety analysis.
+Today, around 20,000 to 30,000 vehicles pass throug McMinnville on Adams and Baker Streets every day.
+There are no dedicated bicycle lanes and no enhance pedestrian crossings within the couplet segment of O 99W.
+As a consequence, ODOT identified the couplet high risk for pedestrians and bicyclists in its statewide systemic safety analysis.

-The OR 99W corridor needs context-sensitive solutions to support a lower-stress, safer connection within McMinnville's multimodal transportation system.
+The OR 99W corridor needs context-sensitive solution to support a lower-stress, safer connection within McMinnville's multimodal transportation system.